 Calabrese testified that he and around 10 other outfit killers, including James LaPietra, John Fecarotta, John DiFronzo, Sam Carlisi, Louie “The Mooch” Eboli, James Marcello, Louis Marino, Joseph Ferriola, and Ernest “Rocky” Infelice were waiting as the two brothers entered the basement.
 Calabrese said he tackled Michael Spilotro and held his legs while another mobster strangled him with a rope.
 He said he heard Tony Spilotro ask his executioners, “Can I say a prayer?”
 There was no reply.
 Their bodies will be accidentally found by a farmer in an Indiana cornfield.
 The film Casino depicts them being killed in that cornfield.

-For a decade the men of Spilotro’s Vegas based Hole in the Wall Gang would rule in Las Vegas and cut a swath of high end burglaries and thefts throughout the Southwest.
-They had money, women, drugs and all the action they could handle.
-I guess by 1982, they had run their string of luck out and the only gang members who would grow old are Ernie Davino who found God and Frank Cullotta who found Hollywood.
+For a decade the men of Spilotro’s Hole in the Wall Gang ruled in Las Vegas and cut a swath of high-end burglaries and thefts throughout the Southwest.
+They had money, women, drugs, and all the action they could handle.
+After their string of luck ran out, the only gang members who grew old were Ernie Davino who found God and Frank Cullotta who found Hollywood.

 Don’t forget to listen to Aaron on the Big Dumb Fun Show.

 To go to the our store click here